FastAndFourier/FastAndFourier/README.md

-- 👋 Hi, I’m Louis and I'm a master student in robotics
+- 👋 Hi, I’m Louis.
+I'm a French master student in robotics
 - 👀 I’m interested in AI and Signal Processing for robotics and brain/cognition-related topics.
 - 🌱 I’m currently learning about Reinforcement Learning, Human Modeling, Genetic Algorithms
 - 📫 How to reach me: louis.simoon@gmail.com